Must Visit Places in Majestic Germany | Germany Itinerary

 Munich – Beer Capital of the World | Must Visit Places in Majestic Germany | Germany Itinerary

 Famous for Cars manufacturing companies, Engineering & Technology Museum, and Art center.
+In this article you will know more about what is Germany famous for?

 Take Hop On Hop Off Bus and tour around Munich.